flavi1/js-or-not-js/README.md

 # js-or-not-js
-A micro framework to make JS realy non obstrusive
+A pure JS thin library to make JS realy non obstrusive

 # I - recreateElement.js

-This is the core of this micro framework.
+This is the tiny core of this thin library.
 This provide a simple method to reproduce an HTML Element with another tag name.

     <script src="recreateElement.js"></script>